-As per the World Steel Association there are over 3,500 different steel grades with unique properties are available.
-The manufacturing processes of steel contributes significantly towards the properties of final product.
-Hot rolling and cold rolling are two such processing of steel that affects the overall performance and application.
-In this article, we will discuss, the main differences between hot rolled and cold rolled steel.
+As per the World Steel Association, there are over 3,500 different steel grades with unique properties available.
+The manufacturing processes of steel contribute significantly towards the properties of the final product.
+Hot rolling and cold rolling are two such processes of steel that affect the overall performance and application.
+In this article, we will discuss, the main differences between hot-rolled and cold-rolled steel.

 What is Hot Rolled Steel?

-Hot rolled steel is produced by rolling the steel at a temperatures above the steel’s recrystallization temperature (>1700° F.).
-Heating the steel above the recrystallization temperature makes steel easier to shape and form, and the steel can be produced in much larger sizes.
-For products where tight tolerances are not required, Hot rolled steel is ideal.
+Hot-rolled steel is produced by rolling the steel at temperatures above the steel’s recrystallization temperature (>1700° F.).
+Heating the steel above the recrystallization temperature makes the steel easier to shape and form, and the steel can be produced in much larger sizes.
+For products where tight tolerances are not required, hot-rolled steel is ideal.

 What is Cold Rolled Steel?